adamrab123/SSL-SSH/README.md

 ```bash
 python client.py
 ```
-This launch a TCP socket and attempt to establish a connection with the server.
+This launches a TCP socket and attempt to establish a connection with the server.
 If successful, the client will initiate the handshake protocol by sending a dictionary with all protocols to the server:
 ```python
 all_protocols = {
     "key_exchange" : ["DH", "ECC"],